 Read on to discover the 7 best local marketing tactics that small businesses should consider implementing into their business strategy.

 Often overlooked by businesses, Google my Business is a vital, and valuable local marketing strategy.

 Google My Business can drive customer engagement by allowing businesses to create a business profile.
-The profile contains the business name, address, website link, phone or email address, as well as hours of operation, social media feeds, images and reviews.
+You can take a look at this Google My Business Checklist to find out what you need to do but in short, the profile contains the business name, address, website link, phone or email address, as well as hours of operation, social media feeds, images and reviews.

 As well as giving customers easy, quick ways to get in touch with the business, it will also appear as a marker on Google Maps, which allows for visitors to get directions to the address, or have it pique their interest if it is new to appear.

 All of these are valuable sources of advertisement and engagement for the local community, who will become aware of a business and more likely than not, head over to check it out.
 Additionally, Apple Maps and Bing Maps offer the same opportunities to add business details and addresses to make it easier for customers to discover new, local businesses.

 2. Geotarget SEO